nmanich/small-ebird-scripts/README.md

 exports-checklists-with-no-codes - This script searches for checklists with no codes on them and outputs all observtions from those checklists.

+extract-rows - simple way to pull out rows based on matching specific text in a column.

 group-checklist-discrepancies - checks for records on a shared group ID that are coded differently

 one-row-per-speices-per-block - This cuts the EBD down to 1 row for each unique coded species per block.